GIEWS > Data & Tools > 地球观测

 Malaysia

-Reference Date: 20-November-2024
+Reference Date: 09-July-2026

 FOOD SECURITY SNAPSHOT

-3. Above-average cereal import requirements forecast in 2024/25
+3. Cereal import requirements forecast at aboveaverage level in 2026/27

-Above-average cereal import requirements forecast in 2024/25
+Cereal import requirements forecast at aboveaverage level in 2026/27

 Disclaimer: The designations employed and the presentation of material in this information product do not imply the expression of any opinion whatsoever on the part of FAO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.